PostHog/posthog.com/contents/blog/how-come-we-ship-so-much.md

 ## Small teams

-I went to a superb talk by Jeff Lawson (who runs Twilio), who felt the greatest innovation at Amazon was how it felt like thousands of small startups.
+I went to a superb talk by [Jeff Lawson](https://www.linkedin.com/in/jeffiel) (who runs [Twilio](https://twilio.com/)).
+He described how the greatest innovation at [Amazon](https://www.amazon.com/) was that it felt like thousands of small startups.
 Simply speaking, a startup gets more done per person than a big corporate.

-PostHog works like a group of startups.
+PostHog works like a group of startups - with lots of [small teams](/handbook/company/small-teams).
 For each of our products, there is a team of up to 6, who can ship with minimal interference from the rest of the company.
 We hire a lot of ex technical founders to help here.

 ## Nearly everyone is an engineer